 To style a line with dots and/or dashes:

 - tick "Use custom dash pattern"

 Note that the 'No brush' fill will prevent users from being able to select a polygon by clicking within the polygon.
 If you want to display a polygon with an empty fill while still enabling users to select the polygon, use the 'Solid' fill, and set the opacity of the fill colour to a low or zero value.

 Point, line and polygon features can optionally be configured to display labels.

-Set label text size to
+To improve legibility, set label text size to

-10 points or greater, and a white
+10 points or greater and a white

 MapInfo tables sometimes contain embedded styles.
 QGIS Desktop may recognise and display the map features using these styles, but QGIS Server is unable to pass on the styling information to Pozi for styling vector layers.

 If the layer appears in QGIS Symbology mode "Embedded Symbols", switch it to "Single Symbol" or "Categorized", and style it according to your preference.